 Environmental Health and Safety

-PSC Environmental Health and Safety (PSC EHS), a committee of the Executive Council, serves our members by helping to spot health, safety and environmental issues that could cause problems in our working environment.
-We work with members and with local chapters to investigate and motivate management to insure an environment free of occupational hazards.
+PSC Environmental Health and Safety (PSC EHS), a committee of the Executive Council, serves our members by helping to identify health, safety and environmental issues that could cause problems in our working environment.
+The committee (aka HS Watchdogs) works with members and with local chapters to investigate and motivate management to fulfill their legal obligation to provide an environment free of occupational hazards.
 We believe that work should not be dangerous to our health, and that sustainable environments support sustainable (healthy) people.

 • Workplace Violence Prevention (WVP) and the new WVP Standard